nevermined-io/music-video-orchestrator-a2a/README.md

 Music Video Orchestrator Agent using Nevermined's Payments API (TypeScript)
 ===========================================================================

 > A TypeScript-based orchestrator that generates complete music videos from a user prompt, leveraging the **Nevermined Payments API**.
-It coordinates multiple sub-agents (song generator, script generator, image/video generator), handles token swaps when necessary, and compiles everything into a final MP4 video.
+It coordinates multiple sub-agents (song generator, script generator, image/video generator), handles token swaps when necessary, and compiles everything into a final MP4 video uploaded to IPFS via Pinata.

 * * *

 Description
 -----------

-This project demonstrates how to build an **Orchestrator** that receives a creative brief for a music video (e.g., “A cyberpunk rap anthem about AI collaboration”), then proceeds through several steps to:
+This project demonstrates how to build an **Orchestrator** that receives a creative brief for a music video (e.g., "A cyberpunk rap anthem about AI collaboration"), then proceeds through several steps to:

 1.  **Generate a Song** (lyrics + audio track)
 2.  **Generate a Script** (scenes, camera movements, character descriptions, settings)
 3.  **Create Images** for each character and setting
 4.  **Produce Short Video Clips** based on the generated prompts
 5.  **Compile** the clips and audio track into a final music video (MP4)
-6.  **Return** the final S3 URL for the video to the user
+6.  **Return** the final IPFS URL for the video to the user

 While orchestrating these tasks, the system also uses **Nevermined** to:

 *   Validate **payment plans** for each agent (Song, Script, Video, etc.)
-*   Automatically **swap** tokens if an agent requires payment in a currency different from the Orchestrator’s base token
+*   Automatically **swap** tokens if an agent requires payment in a currency different from the Orchestrator's base token
 *   **Log** events and results both locally and via the **Nevermined Payments** service

 * * *